-- 1.0 Management is responsible to ensure that there is a current and relevant Mission Statement which is: - reviewed annually and revised, as necessary - available to all Service staff and clients - in alignment with the mission of the sponsoring hospital/agency - 2.0 Management is responsible for the development of a set of identified program goals. - 2.1 Management is responsible for service objectives with appropriate time lines and measurable outcomes to attain identified program goals. - 3.0 Management is responsible for the development of a set of identified client goals. - 3.1 Management is responsible for service objectives with appropriate time lines and measurable outcomes to attain identified client goals. - 4.0 Management is responsible for the development of administrative goals on an annual basis. - 4.1 Management is responsible for service objectives that are clear, measurable and have appropriate time lines to meet the established administrative goals. - 5.0 Management is responsible for the development of an evaluative tool (e.g., a Logic Model).
+- 1.0 Management is responsible to ensure there is a current and relevant Mission Statement which is: - reviewed annually and revised as necessary - available to all Service staff and clients - in alignment with the mission of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS. - 2.0 Management is responsible for the development of a set of identified program goals. - 2.1 Management is responsible for service objectives with appropriate time lines and measurable outcomes to attain identified program goals. - 3.0 Management is responsible for the development of a set of identified client goals. - 3.1 Management is responsible for service objectives with appropriate time lines and measurable outcomes to attain identified client goals. - 4.0 Management is responsible for the development of administrative goals on an annual basis. - 4.1 Management is responsible for service objectives that are clear, measurable and have appropriate time lines to meet the established administrative goals. - 5.0 Management is responsible for the development of an evaluative tool (e.g., a Logic Model).